YaxinCheng/ScriptTools/README.md

 Really released my burden of marking assignments

 ## Course-Checker
-### Checking for existance of a specific course in a specific faculty at a specific term, and even a specific page on Dal Academic Timetable
+### Checking for existance of a specific course in a specific faculty at terms, and even a specific page on Dal Academic Timetable
 I have been waiting for the Mobile Computing course for so long, which was told will be available in the winter soon.<br>
 So, this is a tool to check if it is there or not